Cash Dividend Vs Stock Dividend: All you need to Know

 Company’s Cash Reserve

-The issuance of Cash dividends reduces the cash reserve of the company.
+The issuance of cash dividends reduces the cash reserve of the company.
 Cash reserves of the company are for future expansion plans or uncertainty.
 The opposite is the case when dividend release happens in the form of stock dividends.
 The stock dividend does not reduce the cash reserves of the company at all.

-Mostly the shareholders seeking cash dividends are for the short-run and have the lower risk-taking ability.
+Mostly the shareholders seeking cash dividends are for the short-run and have lower risk-taking ability.
 On the other hand, shareholders wishing for stock dividend-paying companies have a comparatively high risk-taking appetite.

 In other words, cash dividends are risk-free in nature as the dividend is received instantly by the shareholders.
 And stock dividends are comparatively risky as the risk is attached to the future performance of the stock.